tfriberg/cachyos/README.md

 # CachyOS [WiP]
 Installation and configuration of CachyOS

+## Goals
+- Have LLM run locally
+- Have a *Warp* like experience with local LLM (help with running terminal commands)
+- Have a *Cursor* like experience with local LLM (help with code editing)
+  - *Zed* seems okay but difficult w/o trial & error to figure out which models have Tools supported.
+[Create list of working models?]

 ## Installation of CachyOS
 1. Install CachyOS
 2. Make existing disk available and automount by updating `/etc/fstab`